geodynamics/pylith/docs/user/problems/output.md

 *New in v4.2.0.*

-Output observers can output information on a finer resolution mesh than the one used in the simulaiton.
+Output observers can output information on a finer resolution mesh than the one used in the simulation.
 This is useful when using a basis order of 2 or greater for the discretization of the solution and writing output at a basis order of 1.
 In this case, output using a mesh that is 4-8 times finer and fields discretized using a basis order of 1 (usually required by visualization tools) will do a good job representing the fields with a basis order of 2 on the mesh used in the simulation.
 This feature is used in [`examples/strikeslip-2d/step04-varslip`](../examples/strikeslip-2d/step04-varslip.md).